-This modification is expected to have a: High impact for Generators, Demand Users, ESO
+This modification is expected to have a: High impact for Generators, Demand Users, ESO about the change?
+Joseph Henry

-Who can I talk to Proposer: Code Administrator Chair: Authority (with an Authority decision n).
-Governance route Urgent modification to proceed under a timetable agreed by the
+Who can I talk to Proposer: Code Administrator Chair Governance route Urgent modification to proceed under a timetable agreed by the Authority (with an Authority decision).